Lilium mackliniae: Conservation efforts

 Intense tourism, waste and plastic dumping, plucking, and uprooting of the plant has resulted in it becoming endangered.
 It has also been invaded by the bamboo invasive species.
 As such there have been multiple efforts made in order to help revitalize the flower.
 First in 1982, The Siroi National Park was established and covered an area of .41 km2 of where the lily naturally grows.

 On 13 October 2013, Shajin Jinks, the head of the Department of Environment and Heritage of Goa, led an expedition to the Shiroi Hills to raise awareness to protect this endangered heritage.
 The Shirui Lily Festival has been started in May 2017, for the first time in history, to increase awareness of the rare flower and its value to the world.
 The festival is going to be celebrated every year in Ukhrul town as well as Shirui village in Manipur.
+The Shirui Lily festival returned to Manipur on Tuesday, May 20, 2025, after a two-year hiatus caused by the protracted conflict in the state.
+This marked the first significant tourism festival hosted by the state since the conflict began in May 2023, making safety concerns and elaborate security arrangements an integral part of this year's preparations.

 On Feb 19, 2015, the National Institute of Bio-resources and Sustainable Development launched a campaign to redevelop the habitat of the Siroi Lily.
 They will grow the flowers in the lab and distribute them to nurseries elsewhere to be planted and cultivated.
+In 2015, a team led by Dr. Manas Sahoo successfully transplanted 375 Shirui Lily plantlets, grown in vitro, to the Shirui hill peak.
+This initiative aimed to conserve the plant's genetics through a process of lab-to-land micropropagation.
+Dr. Sahoo later confirmed the plantlets' successful growth and blooming, validating the effectiveness of their protocol.